 With the help of the social worker, Mrs. Anderson obtained a low-income apartment adapted for a wheelchair and qualified for Supplemental Security Income (SSI) and In-Home Support Services.
 She also got involved in recreational and social programs sponsored by the Blind Aid Society, and received appropriate medical care for her eyes and injured hip.

-Financial Abuse: Robert Evans has a history of alcoholism and his mental condition is such that he is very forgetful.
+Robert Evans has a history of alcoholism and his mental condition is such that he is very forgetful.
 The 67-year-old man had previously suffered a fall, resulting in a broken hip.
 Unable to shop for himself, he was befriended by three women who offered to help him with shopping and cooking.

 The women quickly gained his trust and began asking him for money.
 Mr. Evans wrote checks to the women, but a short time later would forget that he did so.
 They kept asking for more money, and not recalling the previous check, he would write another.